-We offer a broad and balanced curriculum which reflects the interests and aptitudes of our students and which supports pathway planning for a wide range of GCSE courses, BTECs, College based Vocational Courses at Levels 1, 2 and 3 as well as apprenticeships.
+We offer a broad and balanced curriculum, at each Key Stage, which reflects the interests and aptitudes of our students and supports pathway planning for a wide range of GCSE courses, BTECs, College based Vocational Courses at Levels 1, 2 and 3 as well as apprenticeships.

 Our fully refurbished school building provides a range of specialist classrooms including fully equipped Science Lab, Art Studio, Design & Technology Workshop, Food Technology Department, ICT Suite, Gym, Library and a dedicated Sixth Form Centre and Common Room

-Each student is involved in the formulation of his own learning plan which is based on personal aspirations, individual needs and quality of life issues at the time.
-This plan helps us to target support across each of the four main strands of Communication, Self-Management, Independence and Achievement.
+Each student is involved in the formulation of his own learning plan which is based on personal aspirations, individual needs and ‘Quality of Life’ issues at the time.
+This plan helps us to link what we do on a daily basis to the outcomes identified in each student’s Education, Health and Care Plan (EHCP) by targeting support across each of the four main strands of Communication, Self-Management, Independence and Achievement.